Skip to main content

 Deployments

-GitHub Actions (for vets-website and content-build) and Jenkins (for vets-api prod) perform the following tasks after a pull request is merged into main
+GitHub Actions (for vets-website and content-build) perform the following tasks after a pull request is merged into main

 1. Build main branch to create a deployment artifact (.tar file)